 - 1. Unpack the DS files you downloaded. - 2.
-Generate and save a unique DS deployment ID for external configuration data store servers:
+Generate and save a unique DS deployment ID:

-'''

-/path/to/opendj/bin/dskeymgr create-deployment-id --
+/path/to/opendj/bin/dskeymgr create-deployment-id -deploymentIdPassword password export DEPLOYMENT_ID=deployment-id

-deploymentIdPassword password

-'''

 You will need the deployment ID and password to install DS, and to export the server certificate.